 Psychology-EXAM TIPS!
-(A2 level)Watch
+(A2 level)Watch this thread

 1. Try not to write a lenghty introduction to your answer-you won't get marks for it unless it relates to the question.
 Try to write around three lines in order to get yourself focused on the exam question.

 2. PLAN!!!!
 Examiners love a student who is able to struture their essays-so do a quick plan!
 Don't spend too long-just a few minutes will do just so you know how you are going to structure your essay.

 3. Filter out all your knowledge-pick out the most relevant bits that relate directly to the question-be SELECTIVE.
 You don't have time to write down the whole topic AND evaulate it at the same time.
 STICK TO THE QUESTION!!!

 4. Remembering the names and dates of research is helpful-but don;t try to remember all of them-stick to key researchers such as Bandura, Freud etc.

 5. If you don't have already-get yourself an exam specification-ut tells you EXACTLY what you need to to know!
 You can't go wrong!!
 It may mention key studies that you must know foryour topic.

 6. Don't write a conclusion that summarises everthing you have just said in your answer-it won't get you marks and is a waste of time.
 Make your conclusion ANALYTICAL so that it brings together rather than summarises all your A01 and A02 points-suggest further theory/explanations but try to avoid your own personal view-points!! (unless relevant to the question)

 7. READ READ READ THE QUESTION (obviously lol) A questions starting with ''Discuss the......'' will obviously have more content and will want more theoretical knowledge than a question starting with ''outline and evaluate'' do exactly what the question says.
 Also, look at the number of marks allocated so you know how long you should spend on each question.